iniciativaproxima/iniciativaproxima.github.io/program.md

 	</div>
 	<div class="4u$ 12u$(medium)">
 		<h3>Poster sessions.</h3>
-		<p>The poster sessions will be held from 5:45 to 7:00 pm on Monday and Tuesday.
+		<p>The poster sessions will be held from 17:45 to 19:00 on Monday and Tuesday.
 If you are presenting, please arrive at least 15 minutes early to set up your poster.</p>
 	</div>
 </div>